NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

    Apply the transform to a vector v treating the homogenous coordinate as w=0 (rotation only).

-.. function:: transform_vector(t: transformd, v: vec3d) -> vec3d

-   Apply the transform to a vector v treating the homogenous coordinate as w=0 (rotation only).

 .. function:: transform_vector(t: transform_class, v: vector_t) -> vector_t

    Apply the transform to a vector v treating the homogenous coordinate as w=0 (rotation only).

+.. function:: transform_vector(m: mat44d, v: vec3d) -> vec3d

+   Apply the transform to a vector ``v`` treating the homogenous coordinate as w=0.
+The transformation is applied treating ``v`` as a column vector, e.g.: ``y = M*v`` note this is in contrast to some libraries, notably USD, which applies transforms to row vectors, ``y^T = v^T*M^T``.
+If the transform is coming from a library that uses row-vectors then users should transpose the tranformation matrix before calling this method.

 .. function:: transform_vector(m: mat44h, v: vec3h) -> vec3h